Why CUR-Based Cost Analysis Beats Cost Explorer

 The CUR Advantage

-Cost and Usage Reports deliver line-item billing data as Parquet files to S3.
-Guardian Pro syncs this data into DynamoDB for fast, indexed queries.
+Cost and Usage Reports deliver line-item billing data that Guardian Pro ingests and indexes automatically for fast, per-resource queries.

 Resource-Level Granularity